Image Brief to Generation Batch

 Example Output

-A useful output includes a short direction summary, 6 labeled prompt variants with exclusions, and a scoring checklist such as brand fit, clarity at thumbnail size, platform suitability, and claim safety.
-Teams can paste variants directly into their generation tool and run a structured review pass.
+A useful output includes a short direction summary, a shared visual DNA block, 6 labeled prompt variants with reference-image guidance where needed, and a scoring checklist such as brand fit, clarity at thumbnail size, platform suitability, and claim safety.